-• Please Note: Pre-approved courses must also be included on the form C. If a course is listed in BearsAbroad as pre-approved, simply put a checkmark in the "pre-approved" column, students do not need Department Chair approval on pre-approved course.
-Any course approval not on the list will need a Department Chair's approval.
+• Please Note: Pre-approved courses must also be included on the Form C. If a course is listed in BearsAbroad as pre-approved, simply put a checkmark in the "pre-approved" column, students do not need SACEA approval on pre-approved course.
+Any course approval not on the list will need a SACEA's approval.

-Step 2: Gaining Department Chair Approval
+Step 2: Gaining Study Abroad Course Equivalency Approver (SACEA) Approval

-After filling out this form, students will then send an email with their requests to the proper Department Chair for the courses that are not pre-approved.
-In the email to the Department Chair, the student will present the filled-out Form C in addition to the course descriptions and/or syllabi form the host institution and the potentially equivalent Baylor courses.
-After the Department Chair has processed all documentation (Form C and course descriptions and/or syllabi), the Department Chairs then determine if the host institution course indicated is equivalent to the suggested Baylor course.
-If the Department Chair determines;
+After filling out this form, students will then send an email with their requests to the proper SACEA for the courses that are not pre-approved.
+In the email to the SACEA the student will present the filled-out Form C in addition to the course descriptions and/or syllabi from the host institution and the potentially equivalent Baylor courses.
+After the SACEA has processed all documentation

+(Form C and course descriptions and/or syllabi), the SACEA will then determine if the host institution course indicated is equivalent to the suggested Baylor course.
+If the SACEA determines;

-- The course is equivalent the Department Chair will sign that they approve the course as equivalent. - The course is not equivalent the Department Chair will not sign, and it is up to the student to then find another course or inquire if there is a different Baylor class that could be equivalent to the host course.
+- The course is equivalent the SACEA will sign that they approve the course as equivalent. - The course is not equivalent the SACEA will not sign, and it is up to the student to then find another course or inquire if there is a different Baylor class that could be equivalent to the host course.